BurendoUK/burendo-aws-labs/Labs/wordpress-via-iac/terraform-fundamentals.md

 When we say 'use within Terraform', that links us nicely to [Interlinking](#interlinking).

-That's it for data source.
+Read more about Terraform data sources on the [Terraform Data source documentation](https://developer.hashicorp.com/terraform/language/data-sources).

-## Interlinking
+## Interlinking (References)
 Terraform resources and data sources are nothing but individual configurations.
-However Terraform is smarter than just being config in a file; it has awareness of all other resource configurations within the project and therefore we can 'interlink' resources or data sources within other resources or data sources.
+However Terraform is smarter than just being config in a file; it has awareness of all other resource configurations within the project and therefore we can 'interlink' (reference) resources or data sources within other resources or data sources.

-When we want to use interlinking, we can call on the resource or data source by using it's resource or data source type and unique name like such:
+When we want to use interlinking (referencing), we can call on the resource or data source by using it's resource or data source type and unique name like such:
 `aws_instance.foo`
 (For data sources, prefix with `data.`)